Asturian cuisine: Bread

 Spelt bread (pan d'escanda) is very traditional.
 Formigos are a type of French toast made with crumbled bread and eggs.
 Bollos preñaos are buns filled with chorizo.
 Pancakes called frixuelos, similar to Galician filloas, are typical desserts.
 Other specialities are made with cornmeal, such as boroña (round loaf of hard bread), the fariñes, farrapes or papes (cornmeal porridge), the rapa (similar to boroña with pieces of bacon inside the dough) and tortos (cornmeal flatbread).

 Fruits, vegetables and legumes

 The most common legume in Asturian cuisine is beans ("fabes"), the main element in the iconic fabada stew, one of the most well-known Asturian dishes, apart from other dishes such as beans and clams (fabes con amasueles).
 Another rich stew is pote asturianu, with cabbage, potatoes, beans and pork products.
 Turnips are found in pote de nabos (turnip stew), a typical winter dish, just as chestnuts in the more humble pote de castañes (chestnut stew).
-Green beans, peas, potatoes, peppers, cawliflower and other vegetables are also common.
+Green beans, peas, potatoes, peppers, cauliflower and other vegetables are also common.
 Mushrooms from the Asturian forests are also found, such as fairy ring mushrooms, oyster mushrooms, and parasol mushrooms.

 Among fruits, apples are most important (an indispensable element for making Asturian cider, there being several autochthonous varieties).
 Cherries, strawberries and figs (such as figos miguelinos) are also quite typical, as well as chestnuts, walnuts and hazelnuts.